OWASP/owasp.github.io/_posts/2023-10-05-appthreat-depscan-joins-owasp.md

 ---

-We are super excited to announce that [AppThreat](https://appthreat.com) dep-scan, a free open-source dependency audit tool, is now an official OWASP [project](https://owasp.org/www-project-dep-scan/).
+We are super excited to announce a free open-source dependency audit tool, [OWASP dep-scan](https://owasp.org/www-project-dep-scan/).
 The project enables auditing the software supply-chain dependencies, container images, and operating system for known vulnerabilities, and advisories.
+Special thanks to [AppThreat](https://appthreat.com) for donating the project.

 <!--more-->